HandsOnDataViz/book/introduction/how.md

 - Click "Edit on GitHub" at top of any page, which opens new tab.
     ![](GitBook-edit-on-github.png)
 - To view the code behind the page, click Raw button.
-- To suggest revisions, click Editor button (the pencil symbol), which requires free account on GitHub http://github.com
+- To suggest revisions, click Editor button (pencil symbol).
+Requires free [GitHub account](http://github.com).
     ![](GitHub-edit-file.png)
 - After entering revisions, scroll down to click Propose File Change.
 - On next screen, click Create Pull Request to submit proposed changes to the book owner.